Surprising Trick to Remove Hard Water Stains on Glass Shower Doors

-While most of the time, our magic Soap Scum Cleaner takes care of the problem of stubborn hard water stain, even it cannot touch a severe situation where the hard water minerals have become so embedded the surface of the glass has become permanently etched.
+While most of the time, our magic soap scum cleaner takes care of the problem of stubborn hard water stain, even it cannot touch a severe situation where the hard water minerals have become so embedded the surface of the glass has become permanently etched.

 Then I discovered the solution: Sandpaper.
 Yes, you read that right but don’t stop reading yet.
 This is not ordinary sandpaper.